YeeJenn/JYJDrawerContainerController/README.md

     // the minimum velocity for triggering toggleLeftViewController , default is 100 drawerContainerController.minVelocityX = 120

+    // the minimum scale for centerViewController, default is 0.8 drawerContainerController.maximunOffsetRatio = 0.6

     // the duration for centerViewController moving from left to right, default is 0.20 drawerContainerController.animationDuration = 0.15